waku-org/research/incentivization.md

 ## Payment

-For the MVP, each request is paid for with a separate transaction.
+For the PoC, each request is paid for with a separate transaction.
 The transaction hash (`txid`) acts as a proof of payment.
 The server verifies the payment by ensuring that:
 1. the transaction has been confirmed;